Claude Harmon: Professional career

 Harmon was a club professional when he won the 1948 Masters Tournament by five shots to earn $2,500.
 He was a semi-finalist three times in the PGA Championship competing as a club pro against full-time tour players.
 Claude Harmon also finished in third place at the 1959 U.S. Open, which was held at his home course at Winged Foot.

 From 1945 to 1978, Harmon was the head professional at Winged Foot Golf Club in Mamaroneck, New York, and also served as the winter professional for many years at the Seminole Golf Club in Juno Beach, Florida.
 In 1959, Harmon played in the U.S. Open at Winged Foot and placed third.
 In 1959, he was hired as the head professional at Thunderbird Country Club in Rancho Mirage, California, where he served for over a decade.
 Lastly, he took a club job in Texas in the Houston area.

 Personal life

-Harmon had four sons.
-All of them became golf instructors.
-His son Claude Harmon Jr. − better known as Butch Harmon − is among the most famous golf coaches of all time and has served as the coach for Greg Norman and Tiger Woods.
+Harmon had four sons and two daughters.
+All of his sons became golf professionals and instructors.
+His son, Butch Harmon, has served as the golf coach for Greg Norman and Tiger Woods, among others.
 In addition, his sons Craig and Bill have been noted in Golf Digests "top 50 teachers" list.
-His third eldest son Dick (1947–2006) was also a top golf instructor, as is grandson Claude Harmon III.
+His third eldest son, Dick (1947–2006), was also a golf instructor, as is grandson Claude Harmon III.

 Harmon was one of the few close friends of legendary star Ben Hogan, and the two played together frequently and worked together on their games.

-Harmon died of heart failure following surgery in Houston, Texas at the age 73.
+Harmon died of heart failure following surgery in Houston, aged 73.